News agency

-A news agency is an organization that gathers news reports and sells them to subscribing news organizations, such as newspapers, magazines and radio and television broadcasters.
-A news agency may also be referred to as a wire service, newswire, or news service.

-Although there are many news agencies around the world, three global news agencies, Agence France-Presse (AFP), the Associated Press (AP), and Reuters have offices in most countries of the world, cover all areas of media, and provide the majority of international news printed by the world's newspapers.
+A news agency (Note: A news agency may also be referred to as a wire service, newswire, or news service.) is an organization that gathers news reports and sells them to subscribing news organizations, such as newspapers, magazines and radio and television broadcasters.
+Although there are many news agencies around the world, three global news agencies, the Associated Press (AP), Reuters, and Agence France-Presse (AFP) have offices in most countries of the world, cover all areas of media, and provide the majority of international news printed by the world's newspapers.
 All three began with and continue to operate on a basic philosophy of providing a single objective news feed to all subscribers.
 Jonathan Fenby explains the philosophy:

 To achieve such wide acceptability, the agencies avoid overt partiality.
 Demonstrably correct information is their stock in trade.
 Traditionally, they report at a reduced level of responsibility, attributing their information to a spokesman, the press, or other sources.
 They avoid making judgments and steer clear of doubt and ambiguity.
 Though their founders did not use the word, objectivity is the philosophical basis for their enterprises – or failing that, widely acceptable neutrality.

 Newspaper syndicates generally sell their material to one client in each territory only, while news agencies distribute news articles to all interested parties.

-News agencies can show media bias.